Bifurcations in Interior Transmission Eigenvalues: Theory and Computation: The ITP for the disk

 To numerically validate our results, we adopt the algorithm introduced in \cite{PraBor24}, designed to approximate solutions of general parametric nonlinear eigenvalue problems.
 We refer to this algorithm as ``match-based adaptive contour eigensolver'' (MACE).
 MACE is designed to approximate eigenvalue trajectories over a parameter range $p\in[p_{\min},p_{\max}]\subset\mathbb R$.
 This is achieved through a collocation approach, by solving the eigenvalue problem at some values of $p$ and then interpolating the (post-processed) eigenvalues to form continuous trajectories.
 An adaptive loop is employed to more efficiently explore the parameter range.
 MACE also includes tailor-made strategies for higher-order approximation of bifurcating trajectories.
 This makes it particularly attractive in our setting.

 In our experiments, we fix a single Bessel order $m$ for simplicity and to avoid clutter in our plots.
-Since eigenvectors corresponding to different Bessel orders are orthogonal, one can simply recover the general case by superimposing the single-index MACE results for as many Bessel indices as desired.
+Since eigenfunctions corresponding to different Bessel orders are orthogonal, one can simply recover the general case by superimposing the single-index MACE results for as many Bessel indices as desired.

 MACE requires a non-parametric (nonlinear) eigensolver to gather each ``sample'' at a fixed value of $p$.
 For this, we employ the Beyn-Hankel method (specifically, Algorithm 2 in \cite{beyn2012integral} with $K=3$ Hankel blocks), a contour-integral method that is particularly suited for smooth eigenproblems like \cref{eq:disk}.
-As integration contour, we choose a radius-$R$ circle centered at $\overline{\kappa}$, and we discretize the integral through the trapezoidal rule using $N_{\text{quad}}$ uniformly spaced quadrature points.
+As integration contour, we choose a radius-$R$ circle with some specified center, and we discretize the integral through the trapezoidal rule using $N_{\text{quad}}$ uniformly spaced quadrature points.
 The eigenvalue trajectories are then reconstructed using degree-$D$ B-splines.
 (The specific simulation parameters are provided below.)
 Our code is freely available at \cite{codeRepo}.

 For our first test, we look at the unit-disk ITP \cref{eq:disk} for $p\in[1.01,32]$.
-We focus on eigenvalues with Bessel order $m=0$, within a distance $R=1.5$ of $\overline{\kappa}=2.5$, i.e. we choose a contour of radius $R$ and center $\overline{\kappa}$ for the Beyn-Hankel method.
-This region includes one eigenvalue of the negative Laplacian on the disk with Dirichlet conditions, namely, a root of $J_0$: $\kappa^\star\simeq2.4048$.
+We focus on eigenvalues with Bessel order $m=0$ and we choose a contour of radius $R=1.5$ and center $\kappa=2.5$ for the Beyn-Hankel method.
 The output of MACE is shown in \cref{fig:disk:eigs}.

 For reference, we note that MACE achieves an overall error on the eigenvalue trajectories lower than the tolerance set at $10^{-3}$ by relying on $79$ adaptively selected collocation points.
 For this, $N_{\text{quad}}=5400$ quadrature points and B-splines of degree $D=7$ are used.